Jaymangukiya22/Capstone-Project/README.md

-# QuizUP - Gamified Quiz Platform
+# QuizUP - Quiz Management Platform

-**A comprehensive real-time quiz platform built for competitive learning and knowledge assessment.**
+A comprehensive quiz management system built with React, Node.js, and PostgreSQL with LocalTunnel for easy sharing and testing. competitive learning and knowledge assessment.**

 ## 🎯 Project Overview

 QuizUP is a modern, scalable quiz platform designed for educational institutions, competitive gaming, and skill assessment.
 Built with enterprise-grade architecture, it supports real-time multiplayer matches, AI opponents, and comprehensive question management.
 ### Key Features
 - **Real-time Multiplayer Matches** with friend invitations and join codes
 - **AI Opponent System** with multiple difficulty levels (Rookie, Smart, Genius)